Formalist–substantivist debate: Overview

 Polanyi argued that the term economics has two meanings: the formal meaning refers to economics as the logic of rational action and decision-making, as a rational choice between the alternative uses of limited (scarce) means.
 The second, substantive meaning, however, presupposes neither rational decision-making nor conditions of scarcity.
 It simply refers to the study of how humans make a living from their social and natural environment.
 A society's livelihood strategy is seen as an adaptation to its environment and material conditions, a process that may or may not involve utility maximisation.
 The substantive meaning of economics is seen in the broader sense of provisioning.
 Economics is simply the way society meets its material needs.
-Anthropologists embraced the substantive position as empirically oriented as it did not impose western cultural assumptions on other societies where they might not be warranted.
+Anthropologists embraced the substantive position as empirically oriented as they believed it did not impose western cultural assumptions on other societies where they might not be warranted.

 The formalist vs. substantivist debate was not between anthropologists and economists, however, but a disciplinary debate largely confined to the journal Research in Economic Anthropology.
 In many ways, it reflects the common debates between etic and emic explanations as defined by Marvin Harris in cultural anthropology of the period.
 The principal proponents of the substantivist model were George Dalton and Paul Bohannan.
 Formalists such as Raymond Firth and Harold K. Schneider asserted that the neoclassical model of economics could be applied to any society if appropriate modifications are made, arguing that its principles have universal validity.